MicrosoftDocs/cloud-adoption-framework/docs/get-started/enable.md

 ---
-title: Enable customer success with sound operating model and organizatinoal alignment
+title: Enable customer success with a sound operating model and organizational alignment
 description: Use the free, self-service Cloud Adoption Framework and other tools to help you make cloud adoption decisions that enable customer success.
 author: BrianBlanchard
 ms.author: brblanch